dudeperf3ct/dudeperf3ct.github.io/sensei/charlie_munger.md

 Mungerism
 ===========================

 <span class='red'>Basically Mungers have 3 stocks Berkshire, Costco and investment in Li Lu's parternship</span>.
-3 things well along my 95 years.
+3 things well along in my 95 years.
 You don't need to own lot many stocks to get rich.

 The most important word to the investors is <span class='red'> rationality </span>.